Alternating Medicines to Treat a Fever in Children Older than 6 Months

 5. Stop treatment once your child is comfortable.

-Remember to treat discomfort, not necessarily the number on the thermometer.
+Remember to treat your child's discomfort, not necessarily the number on the thermometer.

 When You Should Call Your Child’s Pediatrician